uxcam/cordova-uxcam/README.md

 ### OPTIONAL METHODS

+#### startWithKeyAndAppVariant
+Starts the UXCam session and sets a variant identifier for the app to differentiate builds of the same app on the dashboard.

+UXCam.startWithKeyAndAppVariant("API-Key", "App variant identifier: appended to the bundle ID and app name in the dashboard");

 #### stopApplicationAndUploadData
 Stops the UXCam application and sends captured data to the server.
 Use this to start sending the data on UXCam server without waiting for the app going into the background.